AShevkenov/AShevkenov/README.md

-This is C# Fundamentals exercises!
+This are C# Fundamentals exercises!